 - Visit time allows you to set an exact time when you want to schedule a visit.

-- End date allows you to set a date for when you want your recurring visits to stop.
+- The end date allows you to set a date for when you want your recurring visits to stop.

 - Duration tells your representative how long their visit should last.